-European Social Fund (ESF) is available from the Department for Work and Pensions (DWP) until June 2023.
-Saffron Academy Limited, working in partnership with the Learning Partnership for Cornwall and the Isles of Scilly, can offer this ESF funding to SMEs in the Hospitality, Leisure, Travel and Tourism sectors, operating in Cornwall and the Isles of Scilly, via the Smarter Skills for Tourism Futures programme.
+European Social Fund (ESF) is available from the Department for Work and Pensions (DWP) until the Autumn of 2023.
+Saffron Academy Limited, working in partnership with the Learning Partnership for Cornwall and the Isles of Scilly, can offer this ESF funding to SMEs in the Hospitality, Leisure, Travel, Tourism and Retail sectors, operating in Cornwall and the Isles of Scilly, via the Smarter Skills for Tourism Futures programme.

 SME eligibility criteria

 - Definition of an SME – The category of micro, small and medium-sized enterprises (SMEs) is made up of enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million.

 - The SME is registered with Companies House and operating within the Cornwall and Isles of Scilly area.
 The SMEs registered office can be out of county.

 - The SME must be able to provide the amount of De Minimis (state aid) received by the company/organisation over the last 3 fiscal years, if they have have been in receipt of previous EU funding.

 ESF eligibility criteria for an individual wanting to access EU funded training activity